 Panel hide was traditionally used to make the underside of saddles.
 These were the parts that went against the horse’s back, where the horse would sweat and that is why the natural tanning process was so important: so that no chemicals would cause irritation on the horse’s back.

 As with any leather tanned in a natural way, this panel hide is slightly porous and it will darken with time.
 To ensure it ages beautifully, which it will, please follow our care guidelines below.

 Panel Hide Leather: Care & Wear

 The best way to clean any leather is to wipe it gently with a soft damp cloth, then leave to dry naturally.
-Applying a little leather balm or neutral polish once in a while will help protect and nourish the leather so that your leather item will last for many years.
+You may use a small amount of Ettinger Leather Balm, which will help to remove dirt.
+Applying a little leather wax once in a while will help protect and nourish the leather so that your leather item will last for many years.

 Generally speaking, avoid using your leather accessories in very wet or humid conditions.
 If they do get wet, leave out to dry naturally, away from strong heat sources.
 Once dry, check for any water marks and apply a little leather wax if necessary.
 Leather is naturally a supple material so will take shape easily, which you may or may not want.
 In any case, please avoid compressing your leather accessories for prolonged periods (for example in a tight pocket) as this will deform the items and can strain the stitching.